 Pre-Exposure Prophylaxis (PrEP), sold under the name Truvada® or Descovy can be 96% to 99% effective if taken daily, to prevent a person from getting HIV from an HIV positive partner.

-Huron County Public Health can assist those interested in PrEP with getting on PrEP and can refer those on PrEP to payment assistance programs for which can help to cover some of the costs associated with PrEP.
+The Health Center of Huron County can assist those interested in PrEP with getting on PrEP and can refer those on PrEP to payment assistance programs for which can help to cover some of the costs associated with PrEP.

 POST-EXPOSURE PROPHYLAXIS (PEP)